jacksonh1/slim_conservation_orthogroup_generation/README.md

 6. Cluster the filtered LDOs using CD-HIT
 7. Align the clustered sequences using MAFFT
 8. output the alignment and the ortholog group information in a directory structure that is compatible with the conservation analysis pipeline (link)

+## comments
+The main advantages of using these tools:
+- the ability to query the orthoDB files quickly (using SQLite databases)
+    - The orthoDB files are very large and it is impractical to access them using normal methods (e.g. loading table into python and filtering based on a column value).
+The key is to pre-index the columns that you are going to filter on, however, it can't be done using normal text files.
+So I used SQLite to create databases with indexed columns.
+It makes the lookup time faster by orders of magnitude.
+The scripts to create the databases here index the columns that are used for lookups in the pipeline.
+- go straight from a query protein to a set of orthologs
+    - The OrthoDB database can be used for many different analyses.
+My specific use case is to just retrieve orthologs for a query protein.
+    - Retrieving ortholog groups from the downloaded files requires cross-referencing multiple large files and linking different tables with ids.
+    - I've basically figured all of that out for you so that it's easy to go from a query protein to a set of orthologs.
+- reducing ortholog groups to least divergent orthologs (LDOs).
+    - This simplifies a conservation analysis by removing paralogs.
+It crudely assumes that the most similar sequence to the query sequence is sequence in that organism to compare with.
+    - You arguably lose information doing this, but it greatly simplifies the analysis when you are looking at conservation for a lot of proteins (too many to manually inspect all of the sequences/alignments)
+- clustering
+    - Clustering reduces sequence redundancy and results in a more even distribution of sequence diversity over the group, which is very helpful in a conservation analysis.
+        - Imagine you had a group of 100 homologs: 60 from primates with 99 % identity, 20 from other mammals, and 20 distributed across more distant Eukaryotes.
+The conservation analysis would be dominated by the primates and would not be very informative.
+The clustering would collapse the 60 primate sequences into one sequence, which would make the analysis more informative.

 # setup: